Requirements of co-supervisors

-- The primary co-supervisor must be at an academic level corresponding to associate professor.
+- The primary co-supervisor must have an academic level equivalent to at least associate professor, clinical associate professor or senior researcher, but does not have to be employed at the Faculty.
 Documentation of the academic level must be provided in the enrolment application.

-- In some cases the primary co-supervisor is more involved in the PhD student’s research project than the principal supervisor.
-However, it is always the principal supervisor who holds the full project responsibility.
+- In some cases, the primary co-supervisor is more involved in the PhD student’s research project than the principal supervisor.
+However, it is always the principal supervisor who holds full project responsibility.

 Other co-supervisors must;

 - Possess qualifications within the scientific area in question in order to contribute to the PhD project and help the PhD student with the research.
 A PhD student may not be a co-supervisor for other PhD students.